Ajlow2000/nixos/README.md

   <h1 align="center">NixOS and Home Manager</h1>

   <p align="center">
-    My NixOS and Home Manager deployed as a flake.
+    My NixOS and Home Manager Configurations deployed as a flake.
     <br />
     <a href="https://nixos.org/">Homepage</a>
     ·